 Mistake #6: Bringing the Wrong Toys

 Many parents pack toys for their toddler to play with during the flight.
 The problem is that some parents bring toys that are loud or inappropriate for confined spaces.
-A few months ago, on a flight from Honolulu to LA, we sat in front of a family with a 2-year-old and a 4-year-old.
+Once, on a flight from Honolulu to LA, we sat in front of a family with a 2-year-old and a 4-year-old.
 The mom gave them wands with a spinning character on top to play with during the flight.
 The two boys spent 30 minutes using them as drumsticks on the tray tables and then began hitting each other with them.
 Not fun for any of us!
+Please, for the sake of everyone on the plane, when flying with toddlers, don’t bring the wrong toys!

 Stay away from balls, large toys, anything that makes noise, and anything that can be used to whack someone.
 While your child may have fun with these things, your fellow passengers will not.
 Instead, pack books, stuffed animals, little cars, or other toys your toddler can play with quietly in their seat.
 If your child prefers to watch videos or play games with sound, invest in a good quality pair of child headphones for them.
-You can find some good headphones at Amazon or Target.
+You can find some good headphones at Amazon.
+For more ideas on what to pack, read our list of the best airplane activities for kids.

 Mistake #7: Not Asking for Help